asadmisrani/Helloworld/README.md

 Run tests
 For tracking linter errors locally you need to follow these steps:

-1- For tracking linter errors in HTML files run: npx hint .
-2- For tracking linter errors in CSS or SASS files run: npx stylelint "\*/.{css,scss}" 3- For tracking linter errors in JavaScript files run: npx eslint .

 ## 🛠 Built With <a id="built-with"></a>

 ### Tech Stack <a id="tech-stack"></a>